Almu-dena/Drawing-Overrides/README.md

 This script allows the rapid turning off/on of drawing overrides in the display attribute for models in Maya.

-Used for a faster workflow in layout wireframe presentation dailies.
+Used for a faster workflow in layout color wireframe presentation dailies.

 -----------------------------------------------------------------